sergmain/metaheuristic-docs/p/full-installation.md

 Descriptions of all parameters can be found in [description of dispatcher.yaml](description-of-dispatcher-yaml)

-- Create file /mh-root/mh-processor/env.yaml with the follow content:
+- Create file /mh-root/mh-processor/env.yaml with the following content:

 ```yaml
 envs: